Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 ✔ For Half Ironman & Ironman

-• Race pace transitions
+• Race-pace transitions

 • Focus on muscular endurance

-• Equipment test (shoes, trisuit)
+• Equipment test (shoes, tri-suit)

-Return to the blog
+Back to blog